cjams/whispertux/docs/setup.md

 # WhisperTux Setup Guide

-This guide walks you through setting up WhisperTux on your Linux system with automatic dependency detection and installation.
+This guide walks you through setting up WhisperTux on your Linux system with dependency detection and installation.

 ## System Requirements

 - **Operating System**: Ubuntu 20.04+, Fedora 35+, Arch Linux, or similar
 - **Desktop Environment**: X11 or Wayland (both supported)
 - **Python**: Version 3.8 or higher
-- **Memory**: At least 2GB RAM (for Whisper models)
-- **Storage**: ~500MB for complete installation
+- **Storage**: ~140MB for default base.en model

 ## Quick Start